 Airbnb connects travellers to unique travel experiences and it isn’t just restricted to spare rooms in local’s houses.
 You can now stay in villas, castles and even find penthouses within your budget.
 Plus you get the chance to stay away from the tourist areas with a local who can give you inside tips for their city or town, and in some cities, it works out cheaper than a hotel room for one.
 This was my preferred site when I was travelling in Caribbean as hotels were quite costly.
 Being solo I tend to stay away from the accommodation with no reviews and book the ones which have glowing reviews from other women.
-If you book through this link you'll save $20 off your first stay too!
+Book through this link to save $20 off your first stay.

 If you are feeling apprehensive about travelling solo, sometimes taking a tour for part or all of your trip can give you the confidence you need before going it alone.
 In the past I took a tour with G Adventures and definitely recommend them as a solo female friendly company.
 Trips range from active to cultural and cater for all types of solos with a maximum of 16 people (although the average is approx 12).